Graduation day smelled like chalk dust and high-stakes desperation.

 "I'm still gonna be Hokage," he said suddenly, like daring the world to argue.
 "Even if I have to repeat a stupid year.
 Even if everyone thinks I'm an idiot.
 I'll show them."

 I looked at him—the scuffed clothes, the bandaged cheek, the grin that refused to stay dead—and believed him.
-Not because the story said so, but because he was the kind of person who would drag himself up out of any crater just to yell at the sky.
+Not because of a prophecy or a story, but because he was the kind of person who would drag himself up out of any crater just to yell at the sky.

 "Yeah," I said softly.
 "You will."